meta-company/makex/documents/source/proposals/tools.md

 If an action is specified for version argument, it inspects/loads/prints the version for tool so it can be hashed when used.

-The version argument is called before any use of the tool during task evaluation.
+The version argument is called before any use of the tool during Task evaluation.

 The version may be provided as a constant as a String/Integer literal or from an Environment Variable.